iangow/wrds_pg/crsp/readme.md

 ## Additional tables

 Most of the tables maintained in the `crsp` schema are imported from WRDS using fairly straightforward application of the `wrds_udpate` function from the `wrds2pg` package.
-However, there are some additional table that the code in this directory produces:
+However, there are some additional tables that the code in this directory produces:

 - `crsp.rets`: Daily stock returns compounded with delisting returns.
 This purpose of this table is to dramatically speed up calculation of event returns, but creation of this table take some time.